timofeysie/satisfactory/docs/trends.md

 Reverting these changes and going back to the basic API working from yesterday.

 Will need to re-do the tends-list at least and the nest service.

+Next I suppose is added another route for the google image search.

+Or, just, like, a details of the existing trend info?